DirectorVector/n8n-nodes-kraken/README.md

 This package provides n8n community nodes for integrating with the Kraken cryptocurrency exchange API.

+> ⚠️ **Disclaimer**
+>
+> This package is considered production-ready for the author's use case, but broader testing is ongoing.
+>
+> While `n8n-nodes-kraken` has proven stable in real-world usage, it has not yet been widely tested across diverse workflows.
+Users are encouraged to try it out and report any issues or feature requests.
+>
+> **Breaking changes may still occur** as community feedback is incorporated and the feature set evolves.

 ## Features

 The Kraken node supports the following operations: